Best Survival Packing List To Plan For An Evacuation

 • chocolate

-While these items are not recommended as a long-term diet, they do provide plenty of sugar, protein, and carbohydrates to give you much-needed energy.
+While these items are not recommended as a long-term diet, they provide plenty of sugar, protein, and carbohydrates for much-needed energy.

 If you need to leave a disaster area, you will need all the energy you can get.